LoopKit/loopdocs/docs/version/development.md

 ### Status for Medtrum Support

-Medtrum support was added to the `main` branch in version 3.14.2.
+Medtrum support was added to the released code, `main`, v3.14.2 or later.

 - - -

 ### Status for Eversense Support

-Eversense support was added to the `main` branch in version 3.14.2.
+Eversense support was added to the released code, `main`, v3.14.2 or later.

 - - -